simpetr/TSSAlgorithm/README.md

 ## How it works
 1. The "GraphChecking" folder contains a script that checks if a given dataset represent a direct or undirect graph.
 (Optional)
 2. The "LoadCustomizeSave" folder contains a script that adds the threshold value on each node.
 It produces a ".graph" which is necessary for the TSS algorithm.
 3. The "TSS" folder contains the TSS algorithm.
+The TSS algorithm has been tested only on undirected graph.

 ## Datasets
 The "Datasets" folder contains some datasets that have been used to test the algorithm.